Mohammed Kaliel

 Mohammed Bello Kaliel (died 10 March 2015) was a Nigerian Army Colonel and the first Governor of Bauchi State, Nigeria after it was created on 3 February 1976 when North-Eastern State was divided into Bauchi, Borno, and Gongola states, during the military regime of General Olusegun Obasanjo.
 He held office until July 1978.

 Army career

-Mohammed Bello Kaliel joined the army in 1967.
+Mohammed Bello Kaliel was commissioned into the army in the Nigerian Defence Academy first regular course which ran from 1964-1967.
+Other notable officers in Kaliel's cohort were Aliyu Mohammed Gusau, Joshua Dogonyaro, and Salihu Ibrahim among others.

 From 1972–1974, he was an instructor at the Nigerian Defence Academy.

 In February 1976, Mohammed Kaliel was appointed governor of Bauchi State by the head of state, General Murtala Muhammed, shortly before he was killed in an abortive coup attempt.
 Taking office in March 1976, he brought a team of experienced civil servants from Maiduguri to establish the new state's administration.
 He found a state with no electricity and limited water supply from boreholes, and made improving this basic infrastructure his first priority.

 Kaliel was Commandant at the Nigerian Resettlement Center, Lagos from 1978–1980, Director of Logistics and Defence (1980–1981) and Commandant, Brigade of Guards, Lagos (1981–1984).

 In December 1983, while Kaliel was on leave from the Brigade of Guards, a coup resulted in Major-General Muhammadu Buhari becoming head of state.